How We Build

 entire perimeter of our pens as a further preventative

-to keep predators from burrowing under and into our
+to keep predators from burrowing underneath and into our

 enclosures.